 What happens to my pillar 3a assets if I die?

-In the event of death, your savings generally go to your spouse or registered partner.
-If you do not have a spouse or registered partner, the following are the beneficiaries:
+In the event of death, the savings amount or the insured death benefit goes to the spouse or registered partner.
+If this does not exist, the following persons are beneficiaries with equal rights:

-- direct descendants or persons who were largely dependent on the deceased for their support
+- Persons who were largely dependent on the insured person

 Subsequent beneficiaries include parents, siblings and other heirs of the deceased.